Is the StepUP Program a Treatment Center?

 - Housing in the substance-free residence hall located in the Oren Gateway Center.

-- Weekly meetings with alcohol and drug counselors, or counselors who are dually-licensed in addiction and mental health in the StepUP Program.
+- Weekly meetings with alcohol and drug counselors in the StepUP Program.
 These meetings are designed to monitor and enhance a student’s recovery protection plan, academic success, and community living issues.

-- Weekly Circle Meetings where our entire community comes together
+- Big Circle Meetings where our entire community comes together.

 - Access to a variety of on-campus support services.